Raleigh Criminal Defense Lawyer

 • Theft: Unlawfully taking another person’s property without their consent is theft.
 This charge includes the intent to deprive the individual of their property permanently.
 The severity of a theft charge rests on the value of the stolen property.

 Being charged with one of these crimes does not equal a conviction.
 Working with our criminal defense attorney means having a partner in your case.
-You can trust that we can work to protect your rights, mitigate excessive penalties, and maintain your innocence.
+You can trust that we are working to protect your rights, mitigate excessive penalties, and demonstrate your innocence.

 Selecting the Right Defense

-Our experienced criminal defense attorneys can craft the proper defense for your case.
-It is our job to investigate your situation and address your charges.
-While different attorneys may approach your case differently, at Steven T. Meier, PLLC, we can craft a defense that fits the circumstances of your case and works toward the desired outcome.
+Our experienced criminal defense attorneys can craft the proper defense for your unique case.
+Our job is to investigate your situation and address your charges.
+While other lawyers may approach your case similarly, at Steven T. Meier, PLLC, we take care to craft a defense that fits the context of your case and works toward the desired outcome.

-Self-defense is a defense commonly paired with violent charges.
-This strategy can show that while you used violence, you acted to prevent harm to your life or the lives of loved ones.
+• You were acting in self-defense: Self-defense is a defense strategy commonly paired with violent charges.
+This strategy can show that while you used violence, you acted in response to the threat of imminent harm or death to yourself or to someone else.

-Working with our criminal defense attorney will mean thoroughly examining your case.
+Working with our criminal defense attorney means a thorough examination of your case.
 Our team works tirelessly on every case, even if the evidence against you seems infallible.
-We can explore every avenue, including motioning to suppress evidence, making plea bargains, and taking cases to trial.
+We can analyze every facet of your case, including getting the court to suppress evidence, making a plea bargain, and taking your case to trial.

 The Wake County / North Carolina Criminal Case Timeline

 While every criminal case is different, case timelines all follow the same distinct set of steps.
-Here’s what you can expect in Wake County:
+In Wake County, you can expect to be taken through the steps listed below:

-1. Arrest and booking.
-If you get arrested in Raleigh, NC, you’ll be booked into the Wake County Detention Center.
-In some cases, people aren’t arrested and are instead issued citations.
-If you’re issued a citation, it’s important to attend your court date as specified, as failure to do so could result in a warrant.
+• Arrest and booking: If you get arrested in Raleigh, you are booked into the Wake County Detention Center.
+In some cases, people are not arrested and are instead issued citations.
+If you are issued a citation, it is important to attend your court date as specified, as failure to do so could result in an arrest warrant.

-2. First appearance.
-The first court appearance you’ll make for misdemeanor charges involves a reading of the charges against you, issuing a plea, and determining bond.
-For a felony case, your first appearance will be the arraignment.
+• First appearance: The first court appearance for someone with a misdemeanor charge involves a reading of the charges filed against them, the issuing of a plea, and the determination of a bond.
+For a felony case, a first appearance is an arraignment.
 During your arraignment, you can request a probable cause hearing or a bond hearing.
-You’ll generally attend your first court appearance within 72 hours.
+You generally attend your first court appearance within 72 hours.

-3. Probable cause hearing.
-If you’ve been charged with a felony and request a probable cause hearing, it will be heard before a district court judge.
-The burden of proof for a probable cause hearing is lower than that used in court, so the prosecution only needs to show that there is a fair probability that you committed the crime.
+• Probable cause hearing: For anyone charged with a felony who has requested a probable cause hearing, that hearing takes place before a district court judge.
+The burden of proof for a probable cause hearing is lower than that used in court, so the prosecution only needs to show that there was a reasonable basis for a police inquiry or a probability that they committed the crime.

-4. Bond hearing.
-While a bond is set during your first appearance for misdemeanors, you need to request an additional bond hearing for felony cases.
+• Bond hearing: While a bond is set during your first appearance for misdemeanors, you need to request an additional bond hearing for felony cases.

-5. Discovery.
-During the discovery phase, your lawyer and the prosecution will exchange evidence.
+• Discovery: During the discovery phase, your lawyer and the prosecution exchange evidence.
 This can include lab reports, witness statements, body or dash-cam footage, and any other digital or physical evidence that exists in your case.

-6. Pre-trial motions.
-Your lawyer may need to file pre-trial motions.
+• Pre-trial motions: Your lawyer may need to file pre-trial motions.
 These can include motions to suppress testimony, exclude evidence, or even dismiss your case entirely if there is just cause to do so.

-7. Plea negotiations.
-You may attend a settlement conference if you’ve been charged with a felony, or you may plead guilty during pretrial negotiations if you’ve been charged with a misdemeanor.
-In either case, your lawyer can work to negotiate a good deal in return for dismissed charges, such as reduced sentencing or lesser charges.
+• Plea negotiations: You may attend a settlement conference if you’ve been charged with a felony, or you may plead guilty during pretrial negotiations if you’ve been charged with a misdemeanor.
+In either case, your lawyer can work to negotiate a good deal in return for the plea, such as reduced sentencing or lesser charges.

-8. Trial.
-If you opt not to take a plea deal, your case will go to trial.
+• Trial: If you opt not to take a plea deal, your case goes to trial.
 During this trial, your lawyer and the prosecution can make opening statements, introduce evidence and witnesses, and then make closing arguments.
 The burden of proof is on the state, which must prove beyond a reasonable doubt that a crime was committed and that you were the perpetrator.
-A jury or judge will issue a final verdict.
+A jury or judge then issues a final verdict.

-9. Sentencing and appeals.
-If you’re unsuccessful in court, your lawyer can file an appeal.
-If you opt not to do so or the appeal is unsuccessful, you’ll be sentenced by a judge.
+• Sentencing and appeals: If you’re unsuccessful in court, your lawyer can file an appeal.
+If you opt not to do so or if the appeal is unsuccessful, you are sentenced by a judge.

 Your lawyer can provide you with support and guidance throughout this entire process, whether you decide to negotiate a plea deal or dispute the charges at trial.